Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

+In non-self-gravitating disks linear hydrodynamic instability is possible if the vertical entropy profile is unstable to convection.
+For many years it was thought that convection in disks transports angular momentum {\em inward} but simulations by \citet{lesur10} demonstrate that convection does yield a positive value of $\alpha$.
+Nonetheless, the difficulty of sustaining a sufficiently unstable vertical entropy profile means that convection is not considered likely to be an important process in protoplanetary disks.

+Linear instability is also possible if there is a sufficiently strong {\em vertical} shear.
+In the presence of both radial and vertical gradients of specific angular momentum $l$, the stability criterion involves both these quantities and the gradients of specific entropy $S$.
+Specifically, stability requires,

+A non-zero vertical shear can thus destabilize the disk.
+This ``vertical shear instability" has been analyzed in detail by \citet{nelson13}, who show that it can give rise to significant levels of turbulence and transport in the upper layers of disks where the radiative cooling time scale is relatively short.
+It is closely related to the Goldreich-Schubert-Fricke instability of differentially rotating stars \citep{goldreich67,fricke68}. \citet{lin15} discuss where and when the VSI might operate in protoplanetary disks.

-In the radial direction, the condition for a rotating flow to be stable to linear axisymmetric disturbances in the presence of an entropy gradient is known as the Solberg-Ho\"iland criterion.
-It can be written as,
+If we instead consider purely radial displacements, the condition for a rotating flow to be stable to linear axisymmetric disturbances in the presence of an entropy gradient is known as the Solberg-Ho\"iland criterion.
+For a Keplerian disk it can be written as,